engpok/Tour-Doc/TourDocHelp.md

 4. Swipe a photo to:
    - **Delete**
    - **Copy to Photos**
+5. Tap a photo to view catalog of photos (larger size)
-5. Swipe a location/section header to get directions to that location (paid version only).
+6. Swipe a location/section header to get directions to that location (paid version only).

 ---